Description

 On her way to the park, an African American girl sizes up herself and the world around her.

-Web discounts do not apply to Bebop books
+Web discount do not apply to any titles under the Bebop Books® imprint.

 Fonda Bell Miller was born in Greenville, North Carolina.
 She has degrees in elementary education and reading education and is a former Reading Recovery teacher.
 After teaching for 18 years, Fonda decided to become a full-time writer.
 She lives in Alexandria, Virginia, with her husband, their daughter, and four pets, which include one dog, two cats, and a bird.